1990 Indianapolis 500: Friday May 11

 On the final day of practice before time trials, the speeds climbed, and activity was heavy.
 At least 40 drivers took to the track, completing 1,517 laps.

 Two minor crashes occurred early in the afternoon.
 Rookies Jeff Wood and Jeff Andretti both suffered accidents.
 Wood hit the outside wall exiting turn one, then brushed it three more times as the car came to a stop.
 He was uninjured.
 Andretti spun in turn four, hitting the outside wall.
 The car was heavily damaged, but Andretti suffered only a bruised knee.

 Shortly after 4 p.m., Emerson Fittipaldi rans laps of 227.101 mph and 227.181 mph.
 They were the fastest unofficial laps in Indy history.
 Not to be upstaged, at 5:09 p.m., Al Unser Jr. blistered the track with a lap of 228.502 mph, the fastest practice lap ever run at Indy.

 At 5:24 p.m., Jim Crawford suffered his second crash of the week.
 This accident, which occurred in the south short chute, was spectacular.
 He spun in turn one, hit the outside wall, then as the car came off wall, debris lifted the chassis airborne.
 It flew approximately 15–20 feet off the ground for as much as 280 feet, then came to the ground, upright.
 It continued to slide for another 360 feet and came to rest along the inside wall.
 Crawford was not seriously injured.

 The first week of practice ended with Unser Jr., Fittipaldi, Rick Mears, and Mario Andretti topping the speed chart.
 All four had run laps over 225 mph.

-Time trials (first weekend)
+Time trials (First weekend)

-Pole Day Part 1 – Saturday May 12
+Saturday May 12

 Pole day was scheduled for Saturday May 12, with Al Unser Jr. and Emerson Fittipaldi the favorites for the pole position.
 Rain washed out the entire day.
 Pole qualifying was rescheduled for Sunday.

-Pole Day Part 2 – Sunday May 13
+Sunday May 13

 On Sunday, rain threatened to wash out the entire weekend.
-Continuing rain, cool temperatures and "weepers" kept the cars off the track until after 2:30 p.m.
-Emerson Fittipaldi was the first driver to make a qualifying attempt, as time trials finally got underway at 4:34 p.m.

-Fittipaldi set new one and four-lap qualifying records to secure the provisional pole position.
+Continuing precipitation, cool temperatures and "weepers" kept the cars off the track until after 2:30 p.m.
+Time trials finally got underway at 4:34 p.m.
+Emerson Fittipaldi was the first driver to make a qualifying attempt.
+Fittipaldi set new one-lap and four-lap qualifying records to secure the provisional pole position.
 Each lap increased in speed.
-He became the first driver to officially break to 225 mph barrier at Indy.
+He became the first driver to officially break the 225 mph barrier at Indy.